RIAPS/app.IMCP/README.md

 Provide detailed examples of how to use different parts of your project.
 You can also include GIFs or images to demonstrate its features.

+### Troubleshooting/FAQ

+If the app is not behaving as expected here are some things to check.
+* Log Files
+  * **UNEXPECTED CONDITIONS** : Congratulations!
+You found an unanticipated combination of relay and fsm states that has not been handled.
+Please open a bug report.

+**FAQ**
+* Q: The power across the relay is not regulated when toggling secondary control.
+* A: One potential cause for this behavior is if there is no message exchange between the group members.
+This will

 ## Contributing

 Explain how others can contribute to your project.
 Include guidelines for bug reports, feature requests, and pull requests.